orbitalquark/textadept/doc/12_Compiling.md

 Compiling Textadept on Windows is no longer supported.
 If you wish to do so however, you need a C compiler that supports the C99 standard, the [GTK+ for Windows bundle][] (2.24 is recommended), and [libiconv for Windows][] (the "Developer files" and "Binaries" zip files).
+To compile the terminal (pdcurses) version, you will need my [win32curses bundle][] instead.

 The preferred way to compile for Windows is cross-compiling from Linux.
 To do so, in addition to the GTK+ bundle mentioned above, you need [MinGW][] with the